1 min read

 Fog-Walk Between Worlds

-Sometimes healing looks like fog, wind and the quiet choice to keep walking anyway.
+Sometimes healing looks like fog, wind and the choice to keep walking anyway.

 single track vanishing into low fog covered hills